pyca/pyopenssl/doc/api/ssl.rst

     but not it returns the entire list in one go.

+.. py:method:: Connection.get_protocol_version()

+    Retrieve the version of the SSL or TLS protocol used by the Connection

 .. py:method:: Connection.get_client_ca_list()

     Retrieve the list of preferred client certificate issuers sent by the server